-According to the most recent available data, the indigenous population constituted 10.5 percent of the total population.
+According to the 2012 census, the indigenous population constituted 10.5 percent of the total population.
 There were nine recognized tribal groups.
 Ninety percent of indigenous communities were in the remote interior.
 The standard of living in indigenous communities was lower than that of most citizens, and they had limited access to education and health care.
 A UN study found that pregnant women in indigenous communities were not receiving mandatory HIV tests.